SmartWasteCollection/documentation/design/domain/bounded-contexts.md

 > It provides functionalities to notify issues, read and manage them.

 ## User Subdomain

 *Generic Subdomain*

-This generic subdomain contains the logic that manages all the entities that use the system.
+This generic subdomain contains the logic that manages all the entities that need to use system's functionalities.

 ### Smart Card Context